Want to learn more about Plant Symptoms - Rotting Base (Overwatered)

-Browning of the base (which seems to spread over time)
+Browning at the base (which seems to spread over time)

-Weakening of the plant (such as squishy instead of firm leaves in succulent-type plants)
+Weakening of the plant (such as squishy rather than firm leaves in succulent-type plants)

 Mushy / discolored roots

-It's always a good idea to check the soil before watering again.
+It's always a good idea to check the soil before watering your plant.
 Exact watering needs differ from plant to plant - some like their soil to dry out entirely in between waterings, and others prefer to stay a little moist (but never excessively wet) at all times.
-However, if you notice that the soil is very damp and is struggling to dry out properly, this is a sure sign that your plant is being overwatered.